DiosStrike/CEE-12770-Team5/README.md

 The main objectives of this project are:

+1. To evaluate and quantify the impact of extreme cross-hardware domain shift on pretrained acoustic anomaly detection models.

+2. To develop domain adaptation strategies (fine-tuning, architecture modification) that recover detection performance under severe domain mismatch.

+3. To explore multi-class fault diagnosis (normal / blocked / imbalance) using latent representations from the autoencoder bottleneck.

-1. To develop a reconstruction-based acoustic anomaly detection model capable of identifying abnormal HVAC fan behavior.
+4. To develop a reconstruction-based acoustic anomaly detection model capable of identifying abnormal HVAC fan behavior.

-2. To build an end-to-end pipeline that integrates data acquisition, model inference, and real-time processing.
+5. To build an end-to-end pipeline that integrates data acquisition, model inference, and real-time processing.

-3. To implement an interactive demo system that supports both offline audio analysis and real-time microphone-based anomaly detection.
+6. To implement an interactive demo system that supports both offline audio analysis and real-time microphone-based anomaly detection.

-4. To evaluate the system under controlled experimental conditions and assess its feasibility for real-world deployment.
+7. To evaluate the system under controlled experimental conditions and assess its feasibility for real-world deployment.

 ## Team Members